 Adjusted EBITDA is a non-GAAP profitability measure that represents EBITDA before certain items that are considered to hinder comparison of the performance of our businesses on a period-over-period basis or with other businesses.
-During the periods presented, we exclude from Adjusted EBITDA gains and losses on disposals of assets, legal fees and offering costs related to financing and other transactions, which include costs that are required to be expensed in accordance with GAAP.
-In addition, we exclude from Adjusted EBITDA non-cash stock-based compensation and business development expenses.
+During the periods presented, we exclude from Adjusted EBITDA gains and losses on disposals of assets, offering costs related to financing and other transactions, which include costs that are required to be expensed in accordance with GAAP.
+In addition, we exclude from Adjusted EBITDA non-cash stock-based compensation, business development and integration expenses, loss on extinguishment of debt, and discretionary bonuses to employees and executives.
 Our management believes that the inclusion of supplementary adjustments to EBITDA applied in presenting Adjusted EBITDA are appropriate to provide additional information to investors about certain material non-cash items and about unusual items that we do not expect to continue at the same level in the future.

-The following table reconciles net loss, the most directly comparable GAAP measure, to EBITDA and Adjusted EBITDA for the three months ended March 31, 2023 and 2022.
+The following table reconciles net income (loss), the most directly comparable GAAP measure, to EBITDA and Adjusted EBITDA for the three months ended September 30, 2023 and 2022.